Sesquina/ayda-ai/README.md

 ---

-## 🧠 Ayda Intelligence API
+## 🧠 Medalyn Intelligence API

-The new callable wrappers (`AydaApi`) form the commercial core of the platform.
+The new callable wrappers (`MedalynApi`) form the commercial core of the platform.
 Each endpoint is a productized capability with clear buyers and monetization paths.

 | Tier                        | Audience / Use case                                      | Pricing signal (target) |